drivly/prettier.do/README.md

-# worker.templates.do - Templates
+# Prettier.do - Prettier API and GitHub App

 ## Getting Started

 If you don't already have a browser extension to pretty-print JSON and make links clickable, start by installing that: <https://extensions.do>

-Then interactively use the API at: <https://templates.do/api>
+Then interactively use the API at: <https://prettier.do/api>

 ```json
 {